W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iii-the-altar-of-god/index.md

 {% if showCommentary %}
 ::: details Commentary>
 (3) We cannot choose *not* to choose again; but we can delay this choice. …This limit, the Holy Spirit’s presence in our minds, ensures that at some point within the hologram of time, we shall choose to awaken from the dream.
-(Wapnick, A.V.I., p.13.)
+(Wapnick, AVI, p.13.)

 (3) Jesus speaks of the Atonement (or the Holy Spirit) as being the limit God set on the Son’s ability to miscreate.
-(Wapnick, A.V.I., p.130–131.)
+(Wapnick, AVI, p.130–131.)

 (4–8) And what allows the Presence of God in our minds — the Holy Spirit or Jesus — to undo the ego’s seemingly invincible plot is the pain that we feel from our original and ongoing decision to remain separate from the Love of God, a decision that enables us to exist as an individual.
 It is this discomfort over our unhappy situation (referred to as having “an imporsioned will”) that impels us finally to ask for “a better way”. … Realising that our way has not worked… we call upon the “better way”, which means calling upon the better Teacher.
-(Wapnick, A.A.C., p.
+(Wapnick, AAC, p.
 176.)
 :::
 {% endif %}